kuku-kodes/devTinder/workedOn.md

 - what are the options in a Model.findOneAndUpdate method, explore more about it
 - API - Update the user with email ID

+- Explore schematype options from the documentation
+- Add required , unique, lowercase , min , minLength, trim
+- Add default
+- Create a custom made validation for gender
+- Improve the DB schema - PUT all the appropriate validations on each field in the schema
+- Add timestamps to the userSchema
+- Add API level validation on patch request & signUp POST API
+# Data Sanitization
+- Add API valaditation for each field